 There are many new food waste laws that are working to shape the future of food waste strategies.
 The Zero Food Waste Act and COMPOST Act encourage farmers to implement sustainable farming practices.
 They also provide local governments with the resources required to develop strategies that reduce food waste in the United States.

-The increase in food waste technology is also a great strategy for quality control, food manufacturing, and processing.
+The increase in food waste technology solutions is also a great strategy for quality control, food manufacturing, and processing.
 This innovative solution, as discussed above, helps businesses comply with laws and create sustainable recycling efforts, such as composting and anaerobic digestion.

 We’ve also seen an increase in food waste upcycling, the act of transforming food into valuable resources.
 This includes turning waste into animal feed, using household waste to make new dishes, and the production of biochar.